makeruniverse/docs/docs/metrics/metrics.md

 ### Goal#3: Community

-Our goal#3 is to create an on-campus community with students mingling and building new communities of interest by 31.12.2024.

-We do this by attracting on average **70 visits per weekday** in our Studios by 31.12.2024.
+Our goal#3 is to, on average, attract **70 visits per weekday** in our Studios by 31.12.2024, which is supposedly sufficient to ensure that like-minded makers eventually meet each other and explore ideas for new projects together.

 We aim to achieve an outstanding community experience that is highly recommended among students with a **Net Promoter Score of 41+**.